lrotermund/blog/content/posts/make-go-tests-more-robust-by-fuzzy-testing.md

 let's assume that this package finds out more about our empty interface and detects whether it is a function or something else.

-First, the actual value of the interface is determined via [ValueOf](https://golang.org/src/reflect/value.go?s=70173:70206#L2337) and returned as [Value](https://golang.org/src/reflect/value.go?s=1328:2547#L27).
+First, the actual value of the interface is determined by [ValueOf](https://golang.org/src/reflect/value.go?s=70173:70206#L2337) and returned as [Value](https://golang.org/src/reflect/value.go?s=1328:2547#L27).
 [Value](https://golang.org/src/reflect/value.go?s=1328:2547#L27) now offers the possibility to find out more about the value.
-The function checks what [Kind](https://golang.org/src/reflect/type.go?s=8409:8423#L220) the value is and whether it is a function.
+The function checks what [Kind](https://golang.org/src/reflect/type.go?s=8409:8423#L220) the value is and if it is a function.

-The return values of the function are first the [value](https://golang.org/src/reflect/value.go?s=1328:2547#L27) of our empty interface, which in the best case is our passed-in function, then the type of the empty interface and finally an "ok" flag that informs whether our empty interface is a function, which is important to know for subsequent validation.
+The return values of the function are the [value](https://golang.org/src/reflect/value.go?s=1328:2547#L27) of our empty interface, which in the best case is our passed-in function, then the type of the empty interface and finally an "ok" flag that informs if our empty interface is a function, which is important to know for subsequent validation.

 Back in the [Check()](https://golang.org/src/testing/quick/quick.go?s=7499:7546#L253) function, the "ok" flag is now checked.
 If our empty interface is not a function, a setup error is returned to our test.

-The next step is the type validation, which is done via the [Type interface](https://golang.org/src/reflect/type.go?s=1335:7577#L28) of [reflect](https://golang.org/pkg/reflect/).
-First, it is ensured that exactly one return parameter is available, otherwise a setup error is returned again.
-Then it is checked whether the type of this return parameter is a Boolean, and if not, how could it be otherwise, a setup error is returned.
+The next step is the type validation, which is done through the [Type interface](https://golang.org/src/reflect/type.go?s=1335:7577#L28) of [reflect](https://golang.org/pkg/reflect/).
+It is ensured that exactly one return parameter is available, otherwise a setup error is returned again.
+Then it is checked if the type of this return parameter is a Boolean, otherwise a setup error is returned.

 The next section is about the generation of random parameters and the test execution.
-Via `make([]reflect.Value, fType.NumIn())` an array is created whose capacity corresponds to the number of our parameters returned by `fType.NumIn()`.
-Directly afterwards, a random generator from the [package math](https://golang.org/pkg/math/) and the value for the maximum number of test runs are loaded via the passed configuration, or the default configuration.
+An array is created by means of `make([]reflect.Value, fType.NumIn())`, which capacity corresponds to the number of our parameters returned by `fType.NumIn()`.
+Directly afterwards, a random generator from the [package math](https://golang.org/pkg/math/) and the value for the maximum number of test runs are loaded from the passed configuration, or the default configuration.

 [config.getRand()](https://golang.org/src/testing/quick/quick.go?s=5768:5808#L193) and
 [config.getMaxCount()](https://golang.org/src/testing/quick/quick.go?s=5992:6039#L193) both check if